 However, don’t lose hope; if you’re trying to beat inflammation there are some simple things you can do right now to start healing your body and putting out the fire naturally.
-Oh, and don’t worry — everyone can do these, they aren’t expensive nor do they take a great deal of time.
 Put these five tips into play this week in your home and you’ll feel like a new person in less than a month!

 2. Get Enough Sleep

-Too little sleep puts your body in stress mode before you even start the day, which naturally leads to inflammation without any other causes.
+Too little sleep puts your body in stress mode before you even start the day, which naturally leads to inflammation.
 As we sleep, all of our organs repair along with our nervous, digestive, and other major systems in the body.
 Sleep revitalizes and resets your body so it can heal overnight.
 Not getting enough sleep will lead to inflammation, so be sure to clock in at least seven to eight hours every single night.

 3. Manage Stress Through Simple Movement

-Walking, stretching, yoga, and even Pilates are all great forms of natural movement that can help the body stay fluid and prevent inflammation.
+Walking, stretching, yoga, and Pilates are all great forms of natural movement that can help the body stay fluid and prevent inflammation.
 These type of movements are also less likely to cause excess stress to the muscles like more intense forms of exercise that tear and break down muscles.
-Just remember that you shouldn’t skip exercise altogether no matter what.
+Just remember that you shouldn’t skip exercise altogether, no matter what.
 Not moving your body is also just as detrimental as overdoing it, so go for the middle road and do some natural movements your body will thank you for.
-Gentle exercise not only moves your muscles naturally but also reduces stress that can lead to inflammation further.
+Gentle exercise not only moves your muscles naturally but also reduces the stress that can lead to inflammation.

 5. Eat Enough Healthy Fats